xcode96/IT-Security-Policy/README.md

     git push
     ```

-6.  **Done!**: GitHub Pages will automatically redeploy your site with the changes.
+6.  **Done!**: Your hosting provider (Vercel or GitHub Pages) will automatically redeploy your site with the changes.
 Within a few minutes, the live application will be serving the new, updated set of quiz questions to all users.